 What To Give Your Kid’s Teachers This Christmas?

-In fact, last December, my daughter moved to a different school (I don’t know about you but I am not really good with goodbyes and I ended up crying on my daughter’s last day) but I still made sure that we dropped by her old school to give her former teachers Christmas gifts.
-It is also a good way to catch up with them and to ensure that she doesn’t forget them; and that’s really important to me because they’ve been a very special part of her life.
+The Holidays is just one of those occasions where, for me, it’s essential that we show our kid’s teachers how grateful we are for them.
+Even though my kids have already to a different school, every year I still make sure that we drop by their old schools to give their former teachers Christmas gifts.
+It is also a good way to catch up with them and to ensure that they don’t forget them; and that’s really important to me because they’ve been a very special part of their lives.

-Since Christmas is almost here, I’ve rounded up some thoughtful gifts we can give these amazing teachers who worked really hard to make sure our kids are happy, entertained, learning, and well taken care of all throughout the day while we are busy working or doing other important things.
+Since the holidays is almost here, I’ve rounded up some thoughtful gifts we can give these amazing teachers who worked really hard to make sure our kids are happy, entertained, learning, and well taken care of all throughout the day while we are busy working or doing other important things.

 You can buy anything personalized from any store you want, like a personalized tumbler or mug, or a sterling silver jewelry like bracelet or necklace with their name on it.
 My favorite place to get anything personalized is Etsy; whether it’s for gifts or for parties, they have an amazing selection you can choose from so make sure to check it out.

 On my daughter’s first Christmas, I gave her teachers this tumbler that has a message “Thank you for helping me grow”.
 These mug and sterling silver necklace (with birthstone) that have the same message are also adorable.

 Why don’t you make crafts time more productive by making something that can actually be gifted?
 The best part is, you and your kid would have fun in the process.
 And the teachers will surely appreciate it so much!

 I’ve rounded up some holiday crafts from these awesome momma bloggers below.
 Click on the links to read up on how to do these cute crafts!

 - Craft It Yourself – Paper Christmas Tree – Hey Little Sweet Thing

 - Holiday Hand & Foot Print Wreath – One Awesome Momma